 100% of stop changes sent within 90ms of recorded time.

-In summary – OrganAssist is capable of playing back notes with a timing accuracy of much better than 1/100 of a second and stop changes with an accuracy of 1/10 of a second.
+In summary – OrganAssist is capable of playing notes with a accuracy of better than 1/100 of a second and stop changes with an accuracy of 1/10 of a second.

-It is clear (in 2018) that both Windows and macOS will be moving to new standards and may cease supporting existing 32 bit applications.
-Should this happen, OrganAssist will continue to work on existing/earlier versions of both operating systems but will NOT be re-written - it contains over 40,000 lines of code!
+It is clear that both Windows and macOS will be moving to new standards.
+This has already happened with macOS Catalina which no longer supports 32 bit applications.
+OrganAssist will continue to work on existing/earlier versions of both operating systems but will NOT be re-written as it contains over 40,000 lines of code!

-Version 3.0 of OrganAssist contains a new feature (in the Library, File menu) to save the ENTIRE library of music as standard MIDI files for the current organ.
+Version 3 of OrganAssist contained a new feature (in the Library, File menu) to save the ENTIRE library of music as standard MIDI files for the current organ.
 This will help you move all your existing music for use with other MIDI software if necessary.